 Put simply, an insurance write-off is a vehicle which has sustained so much damage it is either deemed unfit for the road, or not worth the cost of repairing.
-If a vehicle has been classed as unsafe for road use, the driver will receive a payout for the car as it is unrepairable.
-On the other hand, if a vehicle is still deemed roadworthy but the cost of repairing the vehicle outweighs what the vehicle is worth, the owner will also receive a payout.
+In either case, the owner will receive a lump sum payout from their insurance company.
 What happens to the vehicle next depends on the new owner.
 It can either be scrapped, salvaged or repaired to resell.

 Scrapping a write-off

-Scrapping is an easy alternative to getting rid of your vehicle, without searching endlessly for a buyer or great price.
-These days scrapping is straight-forward, all the work is taken care of for you, your vehicle is almost guaranteed to get taken off your hands and pocket some extra cash.
+Scrapping is an easy alternative to get rid of your vehicle without searching endlessly for a buyer or a fair price.
+These days, scrapping is straight-forward; all the work is taken care of for you, so all you need to think about is how you’ll spend the money you earn!

 Selling a write-off

-If you’re selling your written-off vehicle, it’s best to be completely honest about the damage it has sustained, to give the new buyer an accurate overview of the working condition and will determine what they do next with the vehicle.
-Also, be realistic with what you think you can fetch for the vehicle, it goes without saying that a damaged vehicle will not fetch the price it once did, it’s important to bear this in mind.
+If you’re selling your written-off vehicle, it’s best to be completely honest about the damage it has sustained to give the new buyer an accurate overview of the working condition and what they can do next with the car.
+Also, be realistic with what you think you can fetch for the vehicle; it goes without saying that a damaged vehicle will not fetch the price it once did.

-You can get a salvage car value quote right now, just use the form above.
+You can get a salvage car value quote right now using the form above.